 Recent developments in the use of lasers for the investigation of molecular structure and dynamics have led to a revolution in the fields of molecular spectroscopy and dynamics.
 Intimate details about the structure and interactions of atoms and molecules can now be studied to an extent never before possible.
 In this program the systems being studied by laser spectroscopy range from atoms and diatomic molecules to molecular crystals and polymers.
 In these systems various properties are being investigated, including nonlinear interactions with the radiation field, excited state electronic structure, radiationless transitions, ionization mechanisms, crystal field interactions, and photochemical reactions, as well as electron and energy transfer processes.
-Luminescence spectroscopy are among the techniques being used and developed for the ever greater understanding of atomic and molecular systems.
+Luminescence spectroscopy, luminescence excitation, multiphoton ionization, multiphoton photoelectron spectroscopy, Raman spectroscopy, and vacuum ultraviolet spectroscopy are among the techniques being used and developed for the ever greater understanding of atomic and molecular systems.